ajmajor/ImperialCapstone/README.md

 ## DATA

 * The dataset is available for download on Kaggle [here](https://www.kaggle.com/datasets/saurabhbadole/bank-customer-churn-prediction-dataset/data); it is made available under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-* The data used in this model consists of 10,000 rows of data, ultimately reduced to nine features per row:
+* The data used in this model consists of 10,000 rows of data, ultimately reduced to ten features per row:
   * **CreditScore:** The credit score of the customer.
-  * **Gender_Male:** Whether the customer is male (binary: yes/no).
+  * **Geography:** The geographical location of the customer (e.g., country or region).
+  * **Gender:** The gender of the customer.
   * **Age:** The age of the customer.
   * **Tenure:** The number of years the customer has been with the bank.
   * **Balance:** The account balance of the customer.